 This small city sits at the edge of the Cajun prairie, a region known more for cattle ranching and trail rides than swamps and bayous, but with the same deep-rooted Acadian French and Black Creole heritage.

 It's a cultural hub for Cajun music, which is presented every Saturday evening to an international audience at the Rendez-Vous des Cajuns, an old-style musical variety show.
 Held at the beautifully restored art deco Liberty Theatre, this show is broadcast almost entirely in Cajun French, so Francophones, in particular, should not miss it.
-(Anglophones, don't fret about a language barrier: though there are still people who speak French as their first language in the region, English is still spoken by nearly 100% of the population.)
+(Anglophones, don't fret about a language barrier—though there are still people who speak French as their first language in the region, English is still spoken by nearly 100 percent of the population.)

 Musically-inclined visitors should also visit Marc Savoy's Music Store, where Saturday morning jams often feature Cajun and Zydeco music royalty, kicking back and throwing down tunes with players of all levels.
 For nighttime entertainment, check out Lakeview Park, a retro-fabulous RV park with an on-site dancehall.

 Eunice is also home to the largest Courir de Mardi Gras, the traditional Cajun celebration of the last day before the Lenten fast.
 Should you be looking for a fascinating alternative to the big-city hustle of New Orleans Mardi Gras, read up on this tradition.
 Simultaneously old-world and only-in-America, it's really like nothing you've ever seen before.

 Fans of the 1989 film Steel Magnolias will surely recognize dozens of filming locations among the stately mansions and elegant townhouses that overlook the majestic Cane River Lake which used to be part of the Red River.

 Natchitoches (easier to pronounce than it looks: NACK-uh-dish) is actually the oldest French settlement in Louisiana, being founded in 1714, a full four years before its better-known cousin.
-Though English has long since taken over the daily conversation, there are still remnants of French heritage in the food and the architecture, and, much like in New Orleans, you'll see the famous fleur-de-lis decorating everything that sits still.
+Though English has long since taken over the daily conversation, there are still remnants of French heritage in the food and the architecture, and, much like in New Orleans, you'll see the famous fleur-de-lis decorating everything.